List of Douglas A-26 Invader operators: Biafra

-Biafra acquired and used (at least) two provisionally armed B-26s during Nigerian Civil War.
+Biafra acquired and used (at least) two provisionally armed B-26s during the Nigerian Civil War.
 Former French Air Force (of the CEV test centre) B-26R, USAAF serial 41-39531, put up for sale, 11 July 1966.
 Registered to Pan Eurasian Trading Company, Luxembourg, 2 August 1966 (N64Y?) as "an investment," never operated; "resold to a Mr Ernest A. Koenig – a German-American residing in Luxembourg."
 It seems very likely that Mr Koenig acted as an agent for Eastern Nigeria, and one source claims that the real buyer was a "French company, which paid good money for the aircraft."
 It has been claimed that the Biafrans (who had purchasing agents in France) ended up paying as much as $320,000 for it.
 Although there is no direct evidence for contacts between Mr Koenig and the Eastern Nigerians at this stage, it should be mentioned that he was later also involved in the sale of C-47s to Biafra.

 In late October, Koenig had the Invader placed on the U.S. register as N12756, the airframe stored at Courtrai-Wevelghem in Belgium.
 Taken out of storage and prepped for delivery to Africa in early June 1967.
 Ferried to Lisbon by Belgian pilot in mid-June.
 Departed Lisbon 26 June, flown by former French CEV pilot and ex-Polish squadron co-pilot, arriving at Biafran capital Enugu on 29 June 1967.
 Known as "The Shark" with a crudely applied shark's mouth and a single nose-mounted machine gun, it was abandoned at Enugu on 4 October 1967 in a damaged condition.

 A second former French Invader, RB-26P, USAAF 44-34312, registered F-BMJR, one of five sold to aerial survey company Société Carta by the Armée de l'Air in 1966, and last seen at Creil near Paris in June 1967, was flown to Biafra in August 1967 by two American pilots.
 "It was sold to Biafra through the French arms dealer Pierre Laureys, who had also been involved in the sale of the first Invader."
 (Some reports claim that an Invader carrying the bogus registration N1888T was delivered to Biafra.
 There might be possibly some connection with this RB-26P.)

 It was painted in a similar camouflage scheme to the first B-26, but with no shark's mouth.
 It commenced operations using locally produced ordnance until damaged in accident 2 December 1967 and grounded.
 Abandoned at Port Harcourt in damaged condition due to a lack of spares.
 Captured by Nigerian forces 18 May 1968, it damaged sufficiently by BAF commandos on 19 May 1968 to prevent operation.

 Neither Invader received a BAF serial.